NordicESMhub/OsloCTM3/README.md

 > cd models
 ~~~

-> WARNING: The code changes and configuration for SAGA will be merged into the master after December 1
+> WARNING: The code changes and configuration for SAGA will only be merged into the master after December 1!!

 ### 1. Fork